 Our name symbolises our aspiration to bring aboard new and fresh perspectives; ones that may help create a new landscape.
 To us, that means reducing the rise in global temperatures, in line with UN’s goals while creating economic profit and contributing to value creation.

-Nysnø is a Norwegian sovereign wealth fund geared toward climate investments, and is administered by the Norwegian Ministry of Trade, Industry and Fisheries.
+Nysnø is a sovereign climate investment company, and is administered by the Norwegian Ministry of Trade, Industry and Fisheries.